Changelog

 config forwarding

-option src lan_bat0
+option src default

 option dest wan